jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 - _Atika Kadisha_, The Ancient Holy One;
 - _Yah_, Breath of Life;
 - _El Ro’i_, G-d Who Sees Me;
-- \_HaMakom, the Place of the World, or the Place we go to;
+- _HaMakom_, the Place of the World, or the Place we go to;
 - _HaShem_ the Name.
-- _Adon_, as One with ‘craft’, mastery over Creation We are the means by which the Master Craftsman expresses Himself [I like Zalman’s gender-neutral term ‘G-d-self’]
+- _Adon_, as One with ‘craft’, mastery over Creation **NOTE**: We are the means by which the Master Craftsman expresses Himself [I like Zalman’s gender-neutral term ‘G-d-self’]{.note}

 ## _Eloheinu_